 - develop and maintain institutional data and publication repositories.

-The FAIRsharing Operational Team is closely embedded in and co-sponsored by several infrastructure programmes, including but not limited to the National Institutes of Health Big Data to Knowledge (NIH BD2K)’s metadata and data discovery centers, and ELIXIR, where FAIRsharing is also an officially recognized resource of the ELIXIR UK Node.
+The FAIRsharing Operational Team is closely embedded in and co-sponsored by several infrastructure programmes, including but not limited to the National Institutes of Health Big Data to Knowledge (NIH BD2K)’s metadata and data discovery centers, and ELIXIR, where FAIRsharing is officially recognized as a Recommended Interoperability Resource and a key component of the ELIXIR UK Node.

 Looking for guidance on standards, databases and policiesFAIRsharing is your one-stop shop if you are, for example, developing a data management plan, thanks to our links between standards, the databases that implement them, and the journal and funder policies that recommend their use.